MarcoBessi23/Epydemic/README.md

+# EPYDEMIC
-# EPYDEMIC: Epidemic spreading and risk perception in multiplex networks - Statistical Physics and Complex System course
+## Epidemic spreading and risk perception in multiplex networks - Statistical Physics and Complex System course